Supply And Demand Examples For Students [2023 Updated!]

 Scalpers know that there will be lots of people wanting to buy a ticket at the last minute and will be willing to pay more than the original ticket price.

 So, the demand is high and the price goes up!
+This is one of the best real life examples of Supply And Demand.

 If everything has equilibrium (no change up or down of supply and demand) everyone is happy.